TIBCOSoftware/TCSTK-Cloud-CLI/docs/tutorials/007_Github_Actions.md

 And commit this to GitHub.

-The import part is this:
+The important part is this:

 ![TCLI_Show_Links](imgs/007_Yaml_Deploy.png#zoom)